When selecting a method of data sharing, there are a number of things to think about:

 One of the best methods of making data available for reuse is to deposit a copy in a specialist archive or repository.
 Archives exist for the specific purpose of preserving and sharing data, and as such, they are well equipped to make data discoverable, accessible, and sustainable.

-Data archives are covered in more detail in the How to preserve your research data section of the Post-project data preservation page.
+Data archives are covered in more detail on the Post-project data preservation page.

 Re3data and FAIRsharing both maintain extensive catalogues of data archives.
-Oxford has its own institutional data archive, ORA-Data.
+Oxford has its own institutional archive for research outputs, including datasets, ORA.

 Many data archives are able to apply access controls to data deposits, and hence may be a good option for data which is not suitable for completely open sharing.
 This is covered in the next section below.